 When performing aircraft maintenance, you’ll typically run a helicopter vibration analysis to determine the source of these issues.
 It’s important to note that any vibration severity that’s measured above 1.01 to 1.2 inches per second (IPS) is rated as “dangerous,” but measurements for vibration in aircraft below that point can still cause problems.
-It’s essential to determine the types and the origins of the most common helicopter vibrations and to prioritize regular maintenance for aircrafts to promote safety, quality, and comfort.
+It’s essential to determine the types and the origins of the most common helicopter vibrations and to prioritize regular maintenance for aircraft to promote safety, quality, and comfort.

 What Are Frequency Vibrations?

 Frequency vibrations — which can be rated as low-, medium-, or high-frequency — are caused by specific kinds of equipment adjustments or malfunctions.
 Low-frequency vibrations are often caused by disturbances in rotor revolution, while medium-frequency vibrations can typically be attributed to loose components that affect the rotor system.
 High-frequency vibrations can result when certain components (e.g., gears, drive wires, engines, fans, or shafts) rotate at speeds that meet or exceed those of the tail rotor.
-Performing regular maintenance for aircrafts can prevent many of these issues from occurring in the first place.
+Performing regular maintenance for aircraft can prevent many of these issues from occurring in the first place.

 What Are Lateral and Vertical Vibrations?